-Start with 400 ISO and see how much detail you can pick up.
-If you aren’t getting enough details or don’t have a wider aperture lens (F4 or lower), try 800 ISO and then go higher if necessary.
+If you have a wide aperture lens (F18-F2.8) start with 400 ISO and see how much detail you can pick up.
+If you aren’t getting enough details or don’t have a wider aperture lens, start with 800 ISO and then go higher if necessary.

 Shooting Mode: Has to be MANUAL as you need to set the shutter speed and aperture.